cFocusWeb/blanchette-website/content/singles/devenir-franchise.en.md

 ---
-title: Become a francisee
+title: Become a franchisee
 description: >-
-  This is a desc
+  Doing business with the Groupe Blanchette – Master Franchisor, is being surrounded and supported by a team of consummate professionals and experts, from the very first contact.
-titre: Become a francisee
+titre: Become a franchisee
 slug: become-a-franchisee
 layout: devenir
 image: null